 From April 2009 through February 2011, RI-001 was also administered to 15 compassionate use patients where physicians requested access to the product for treating their patients with documented lower respiratory tract RSV infections.
-The drug was well-tolerated in these patients and there were no reports of serious adverse events attributable to RI-001.
+Serum samples were obtained from 13 patients.
+Samples showed that patients had a four-fold or greater rise in RSV antibody titers from baseline.
+Serum samples were not obtained from two patients that received Palivizumab.
+The drug was well-tolerated in these 15 patients and there were no reports of serious adverse events attributable to RI-001.